Here are the top Institutional holders of E2open Parent Holdings Inc. (ETWO) shares

 E2open Parent Holdings Inc. (ETWO) Insider Activity

-E2open Parent Holdings Inc. disclosed in a document filed with the SEC on Feb 02 that Hantman Peter (Chief Operating Officer) sold a total of 60,586 shares of the company’s common stock.
-The trade occurred on Feb 02 and was made at $7.01 per share for $0.42 million.
-Following the transaction, the insider now directly holds 0.17 million shares of the ETWO stock.
+E2open Parent Holdings Inc. disclosed in a document filed with the SEC on Feb 06 that Farlekas Michael (Chief Executive Officer) sold a total of 13,000 shares of the company’s common stock.
+The trade occurred on Feb 06 and was made at $6.55 per share for $85123.0.
+Following the transaction, the insider now directly holds 0.24 million shares of the ETWO stock.